Vancouver, Washington Weather

 - When does it freeze in Vancouver?

-- Vancouver's last spring frost typically falls around mid-May, and the first fall frost arrives around mid-October.
+- Vancouver's last spring frost lands near mid-May, and in Vancouver the first fall frost follows around mid-October.

 - What is the rainy season in Vancouver?